 Coronavirus Crisis: How You Can Help

-Many of us are now following the government’s advice on social distancing and self-isolation.
+Most of us are now following the government’s advice on social distancing and self-isolation.
 Staying home may be an irksome inconvenience for the able-bodied and healthy, but self-isolation can be debilitating – not to mention lonely – for those who are elderly, ill or unable to earn a living as a result of the COVID-19 outbreak.

-It’s easy to feel impotent and hopeless in the face of the unfolding Coronavirus crisis – luckily, there are numerous ways you can help to support the vulnerable and your community at large.
+It’s easy to feel impotent and hopeless in the face of the unfolding coronavirus crisis – luckily, there are numerous ways you can help to support the vulnerable and your community at large.
 If you know of any ways to help that haven’t been listed in this round-up, do Tweet us at @countryandtown or email [email protected]

 What You Can Do to Help